-At IDRSolutions we have a PDFViewer which uses both Swing and JavaFX.
+At IDRSolutions, we have a PDFViewer that uses both Swing and JavaFX.
 In previous JavaFX articles I have shown How to Create Stacked Menus, How to Setup Key Combinations and How to Create a Border Glow Effect all in JavaFX.

 By default, the cursor will be set to a simple pointer.
 To manipulate the cursor you can access it via the scene using :